 Kin-LDD, a computer-based game where in-game mechanics utilize Microsoft Kinect technology to provide hand gesture recognition for its interface.
 As children accomplish predefined tasks and they are evaluated against their cognitive abilities, the game also collects metrics for their motor skills.
 During the game, a series of activity screens are presented to the child and each of them is compiled by placing multimedia content, graphics audio and text, onto a pre-generated background.
 The goal of the game is for the child to accomplish a series of tasks based on the instructions shown on each activity screen.
 Kin-LDD has been successfully used to assist the diagnostic process of children with learning difficulties.

-Users’ stress during interaction
+Users’ stress during interaction with the use of physiological sensors

 Gamification of in-classroom diagram design